-Despite the angst that traveling with teens can sometimes bring, I just hope she is grateful and realizes how fortunate we are to be able to see the cities and sights that we can.
+Despite the angst that traveling with teens can sometimes bring, I just hope teens can be grateful and realize how fortunate they are to be able to see the cities and sights.
 Travel is a luxury, not afforded by the masses.
 It offers a person a much bigger appreciation of the world around them, providing a cultural education that not everyone receives.

-Perhaps each seed planted, in each destination traveled, will one day blossom into a joyful and enriching garden within the mind of the woman she becomes.
+Perhaps each seed planted, in each destination traveled, will one day blossom into a joyful and enriching garden within the mind of the man or woman your teen becomes.

 How do your teens adapt with travel?
 Let me know in the comments!